Shi-morrison/JobX/PLAN.md

 - [x] Deduplication by URL — checks existing DB rows before inserting, also dedupes within the same batch
 - [x] `data/scraper_state.json` tracks `last_scraped_at` — subsequent runs pass `hours_old` to JobSpy so only new listings are fetched
 - [x] `python main.py search` calls `run_scraper()`, prints a Rich table of new jobs found
+- [x] `--location` accepts a single location or comma-separated list: `"remote, New York, San Francisco"`
 - [x] Fixed `expire_on_commit=False` on `SessionLocal` so ORM objects stay readable after their session closes
 - [x] 10 pytest tests in `tests/test_scraper.py` — all passing, no real network calls